Topological phases of bosons with local parity coupling on a dimerized lattice: Abstract

 \section{Abstract}

-Symmetry-protected topological (SPT) phases in interacting bosonic systems have been extensively studied, yet most realizations rely on fine-tuned interactions or enlarged symmetries.
-Here we show that a qualitatively different mechanism—parity order coupled to bond dimerization—acts as a fundamental driver of bosonic topology.
-Using density matrix renormalization group simulations, we identify two distinct topological phases absent in the purely dimerized model: an SPT phase at half filling stabilized by positive parity coupling, and a topological phase at unit filling stabilized by negative coupling that can be adiabatically connected to a trivial phase without breaking any symmetry.
-Our results establish parity order as a new organizing principle for correlation-driven bosonic topology.
+Symmetry-protected topological (SPT) phases in interacting bosonic systems have been widely explored, with many realizations emerging from the interplay of interactions, lattice geometry, and occupancy constraints.
+Here we investigate a dimerized bosonic lattice model with a local parity coupling and demonstrate that it supports a rich phase diagram containing topological phases at various fillings.
+Using density matrix renormalization group simulations, we identify two distinct topological regimes absent in the purely dimerized limit: an SPT phase at half filling stabilized by positive parity coupling and a paired-boson topological phase at unit filling, stabilized by negative parity coupling.
+While the latter is adiabatically connected to a trivial phase and is not symmetry protected in the conventional sense, it exhibits nontrivial topological signatures associated with paired bosons in the constrained Hilbert space.
+Our results establish local parity coupling as a useful framework for understanding and characterizing topological phases in one-dimensional bosonic systems.